Introduction

 Brand and Model

-From the brands and prices I mentioned, you can see that the price of combines varies depending on the brand.
-Well-known brands often have higher market recognition and brand value, which leads consumers to pay a premium for the brand.
+From the brands and prices I mentioned, you can see that the price of a combination varies depending on the brand.
+Well-known brands such as John Deere and Case are known for their high quality and are also industry leaders in durability and advanced technology.
+They usually have higher market visibility and brand value.
 However, advertising costs are also included in the price of the combine, making it more expensive compared to other brands.

 Even within the same brand, different models of combines can have different prices due to differences in performance, features, and technical specifications.